Thrillist

 Thrillist is an online media website covering travel.
 Thrillist was founded in 2004 by Ben Lerer and Adam Rich.
-In October 2016, Thrillist merged with internet brands The Dodo, NowThis News, and Seeker to form the digital media holding company Group Nine Media, which was acquired by Vox Media in 2022.
+In October 2016, Thrillist merged with internet brands The Dodo, NowThis, and Seeker to form the digital media holding company Group Nine Media, which was acquired by Vox Media in 2022.
+In June 2026, Penske Media Corporation, the largest shareholder of Vox Media, agreed to acquire a number of the company's brands, consolidating its existing publishing portfolio into a new subsidiary, PMX, which encompasses over 25 publications, and thereby strengthening its position as the largest digital media publisher.
 Thrillist covers national and international travel and experiences, spanning service guides and news, and, as of 2023, 18 cities across the United States.